MultiTonic/thinking-dataset/docs/05_USAGE.md

 ## Using the CLI

-The Command Line Interface (CLI) of the "Dark Thoughts" thinking-dataset project allows you to perform various tasks and operations efficiently.
+The Command Line Interface (CLI) of the "Dark Thoughts" thinking-dataset project allows you to efficiently perform various tasks and operations.

 ### Basic Commands